kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use this tool to automatically download any images/stylesheets/etc. in the book that are not bundled with the book (i.e. they have URLs poiting to a location on the internet).
-The tool will find all such resources and automatically download them, add them tot he book and replace all references to them to use the downloaded files.
+You can use this tool to automatically download any images/stylesheets/etc. in the book that are not bundled with the book (i.e. they have URLs pointing to a location on the internet).
+The tool will find all such resources and automatically download them, add them to the book and replace all references to them to use the downloaded files.